lisabirb/joebot-testing/README.md

 # 🍔 joebot-testing
-Fork of a fun little discord bot Evan made.
+Fork of a fun little discord bot Sky made.

 This version of Joe Bot is for Joshua's testing and should not be used in place of Joe Bot.